kendopunk/angular-d3-simple-bar/README.md

-# angular-d3-simple-bar
-Angular D3 Simple Bar Chart
+# A Simple D3.js Bar Chart Directive for Angular